Skip to content

 Mapping Workflow Properties to Service Input

-1. Find your source property in the leftmost area of the Input Panel (workflow properties).
+2. Find your source property in the Workflow Properties area (left side of Input Panel)

 Mapping Service Output to Workflow Properties

-1. Find your source property in the leftmost area of the Output Panel (service output).
+1. Find your source property in the Service Output Properties area (left side of Output Panel)

 Troubleshooting